FirelyTeam/firely-docs/docs_simplifier/simplifierResources.rst

 ------------
 On the Introduction tab you can find:

-* The Most Popular resources of the project
+* The Most Popular resources for the project
 * The number of Conformance Resources contained in the project
 * The number of Examples Resources contained in the project